Abdulrahimmuzamirmafabi/CyberDefenderLabs/Write_ups/IcedID.md

 ## Qn.
 6 In the Execution phase, what function does the malware employ to fetch extra payloads onto the system?

-Using Tria.ge tool : https://tria.ge/210330-gbdr6k9jxx, we will examine the execution phase for API function calls linked to file download behavior within the Malware Config section.
+Using Tria.ge tool : <https://tria.ge/210330-gbdr6k9jxx>, we will examine the execution phase for API function calls linked to file download behavior within the Malware Config section.

 ![Function used](IcedIDlabImges/7.png)

 Answer::  URLDownloadToFileA

-#   ----------- # CONGRATULATIONS ON COMPLETING THE LAB.. ---------
+# --- CONGRATULATIONS ON COMPLETING THE LAB ---------

 ![Congratulations ](IcedIDlabImges/8.png)